bsmith89/longev-mgen/doc/submission.md

 ## Recovered population genomes are of high quality and resemble other _Muribaculaceae_ genomes

-MAGs were constructed for 8 populations classified as members of the family _Muribaculaceae_, including for two species, OTU-1 and OTU-4, previously shown to respond positively to ACA.
+MAGs were constructed for 9 populations classified as members of the family _Muribaculaceae_, including for two species, OTU-1 and OTU-4, previously shown to respond positively to ACA.
-For OTU-1, two closely related genomic variants were recovered, here designated B1-A and B1-B, possessing 0.63 and 0.36 Mbp of unshared sequence, respectively (Table 2).
+For OTU-1, two closely related genomic variants were recovered, here designated B1-A and B1-B, possessing 0.56 and 0.31 Mbp of unshared sequence, respectively (Table 2).
 We designate the MAG constructed for OTU-4 as B2.
-MAGs obtained from non-responding species are designated B3 through B7.
+MAGs obtained from non-responding species are designated B3 through B8.
-All 8 novel MAGs are estimated to be mostly complete and all had less than 1% estimated contamination based on the recovery of ubiquitous, single-copy genes (Table 1).
+All 9 novel MAGs are estimated to be more than 84% complete and all had less than 2% estimated contamination based on the recovery of ubiquitous, single-copy genes (Table 1).
 The median N50
-statistic was approximately 71 kbp, suggesting that assembly was suitable for inferring the genomic context of functional genes.
+statistic was approximately 61 kbp, suggesting that assembly was suitable for inferring the genomic context of functional genes.
-Estimated genome sizes, GC%, and number of predicted genes are all similar to previously published MAGs belonging to the family _Muribaculaceae_, as well as the finished genome for _Muribaculum intestinale_ strain YL27.
+Estimated genome sizes, GC%, and number of predicted genes are all similar to reference isolates from the family _Muribaculaceae_.

 To confirm the assertion that each of the reconstructed genomes is representative of a previously described _Muribaculaceae_ species identified